 I had the opportunity to take my kids to the Cincinnati Lego KidsFest at the Duke Energy Convention Center.
 The favorite spot was the giant Lego pile.
 There must have been thousands upon thousands of Lego for the kids to build with.
-We got their about an hour before closing so it wasn’t that crowed, which was nice.
+We got there about an hour before closing so it wasn’t that crowded, which was nice.
 There were so many cool Lego statues like the Harry Potter, Clone Troopers, Batman, Cars, Spongebob, The Hulk and so many other cool statues that I can even begin to think how many hours it took to build them all.
 The kids were mad when it was time to go, they want to stay and explore every single station that was set up.

 Here are just a few of the dozens of interactive activities we saw at LEGO KidsFest:

 – Get the chance to learn new building skills from a LEGO Master Builder and try out the LEGO Master Builder Academy!
 We didn’t get to do this.